 This recipe was originally published February 2015.

 Flourless Chocolate Almond Cake

-- 1 cup (140 grams) Diamond of California Whole Almonds
+- 1 cup (140 grams) almonds OR use almond flour

-- 1 lb (455 grams) quality bittersweet (not unsweetened) chocolate , chopped
+- 1 lb (455 grams) quality bittersweet chocolate , chopped

-- Optional toppings: Whipped cream, powdered sugar, jam, fresh berries
+- Optional toppings: Whipped cream, powdered sugar, jam, fresh berries, chocolate sauce

-- Preheat oven to 350 degrees F. Line a 9-inch springform pan with parchment paper and grease with nonstick spray or with butter and flour.
+- Preheat oven to 350° F. Line a 9-inch springform pan with parchment paper and grease with nonstick baking spray or with butter and flour.

 - In a medium saucepan set over low heat, melt the butter, whipping cream and bittersweet chocolate.
 Stir frequently and remove from heat when melted and smooth.
 Set aside to cool for a few minutes, then add the egg yolks one at a time, stirring after each.
-Stir in the almond extract, if using.
+Stir in the almond extract and salt, if using.

 - In the bowl of a stand mixer or with a hand-held mixer, beat the egg whites on high speed until foamy.
 With the mixer still running, slowly add the granulated sugar.
 Continue to beat the egg whites to stiff peaks.

 - Carefully fold one third of the egg whites into the chocolate mixture just until combined, followed by another third of the egg whites.
 Fold in the ground almonds, then fold in the remaining egg whites.
 Do not over mix.